TransitNow/flashpay-wearos/readme.md

 - For TWP3/5, if you want to re-assign/reset the recent apps shortcut, you will need to uninstall this app.
 There's no option to easily change the default app for the recent app shortcut (at least w/ TWP3).
 - Uninstall directly on Wear OS watch Settings -> App Info -> Flashpay launcher -> Uninstall or run `adb uninstall com.jsyntax.nowtap`

+## Will you release this on the Google Play Store?
+It depends if Google will approve.
+Ever since Wear OS 4, Google has imposed strict rules on what Wear OS apps get approved.
+Since this app is a utility app, it doens't fit in the mold of typical apps.
+I will update this page if I do release it, but for now, it's quite easy and safe to sideload it.

 ## Beta Feedback
 We welcome feedback on the beta version to improve the app.
 Please reach out with your comments and suggestions.